 If quota holders have not received the notification stated above or could not make appointment via the link provided by the Macao Customs Service, please contact the Macao Customs Service at (853) 2855 5090.

 At present, Hong Kong and Macao cross-boundary non-commercial private cars are regulated by a quota system jointly administered by the governments of Hong Kong and Macao.
-Hong Kong private cars under the quota (Hong Kong quotas) are permitted to make multiple access to the city of Macao via the Hong Kong-Zhuhai-Macao Bridge (HZMB).
-Since the commissioning of HZMB in 2018, the Transport Department (TD) has successively allocated a total of 1 800 Hong Kong quotas according to the arrangement agreed by the two governments.
+Hong Kong private cars under the quota system ("Hong Kong quotas") are permitted to make multiple access to city of Macao via the Hong Kong-Zhuhai-Macao Bridge ("HZMB").
+Since the commissioning of the HZMB in 2018, the Transport Department ("TD") has successively allocated a total of 2 800 Hong Kong quotas according to the arrangement agreed by the two governments.

-(1) Eligibility of Quota Application
+A. Eligibility for Quota Application

 Individual Quota